mathavamoorthi/tailwind-nextjs-starter-blog/README.md

 - **Version Control**: Every post change is tracked in Git history
 - **Collaboration**: Multiple authors can edit and see changes in real-time

+### 6. Vercel Deployment Notes
+- **Filesystem Limitations**: Vercel's serverless environment has a read-only filesystem
+- **GitHub-First Approach**: The editor prioritizes GitHub commits over local file writes
+- **Two-Stage Image Process**: Images are stored in `/tmp` for preview, then committed to GitHub when saving
+- **Automatic Fallback**: If GitHub fails, the system attempts local writes for development

 #### GitHub Setup Steps:
 1. **Create Personal Access Token**:
    - Go to GitHub → Settings → Developer settings → Personal access tokens